Sandro Mencucci

 Sandro Mencucci ([meŋˈkuttʃi]) is an Italian businessman and senior international sports executive.
-He currently serves on the Board of Directors of Leeds United Football Club which competes in the Premier League.
-Mencucci is also currently CEO of U.S. Lecce football club who competes in the top tier Italian Serie A from May 2022.
-He previously served as CEO and board director of the Italian Serie A football club Fiorentina from August 2002 to 2019.
+Mencucci is currently CEO of U.S. Lecce football club who competes in the top tier Italian Serie A from May 2022.
+He previously was CEO and a board director of the Italian Serie A football club ACF Fiorentina from August 2002 to 2019.

+In his twenty-three years in Italian Serie A, Mencucci is one of the most successful and sought out CEOs in Italy.
+He has also served on the Board of Directors of Leeds United Football Club and helped contribute in July 2020 to the club’s historic promotion back to the Premier League following a 16 year hiatus in the English Football League Championship.

 Sports executive career

+US Lecce

+Mencucci was sought out to return to the helm as CEO of the newly promoted, U.S. Lecce in May 2022 when they won the 2021–22 Serie B Championship.
+He immediately contributed his economic leadership by creating a new economic model for Italian Serie A clubs whereby U.S. Lecce has been recognized for their solution to “financial sustainability” - valorization of talent, balancing financial sustainability returning to profit and self-sufficiency from shareholders based on organically working with the Sports Division.

 ACF Fiorentina

 A chartered accountant and fiscal lawyer by profession, Mencucci joined ACF Fiorentina as CEO and board director in the summer of 2002 when the Della Valle Family, owners of the fashion brands Tod's, Fay, Hogan and Roger Vivier, acquired the defaulted club and initiated a new entity starting from the 4th tier Serie C2.
-They renamed the entity Florentia Viola and set out to build the club from the ground up without any existing structure and with the modest capital of 6 million euros.
+They set out to build the club from the ground up without any existing structure and with the modest capital of 6 million euros.
 During his tenure, Mencucci and the Della Valle family increased the budget from the initial 6 million to over 100 million euros annually.

 In 2007, Mencucci became the president of the Promesse Viola Srl, the official youth academy for the club.
 In 2014, Mencucci, became the President of International Development Players LLC, a youth development academy under the guidance of the youth sector division of the club with its headquarters in the United States.
-In 2015, Mencucci became president of the Fiorentina Women's Football Club, the first-ever professionally affiliated women's football club in the history of Italy.
-In 2017, Fiorentina won the 2016-17 Serie A. This is the first Tricolore for Fiorentina since May 6, 1969, and it is the first Serie A championship under the previous ownership of Andre Delle Valle.
+In 2015, Mencucci became president of the Fiorentina Fiorentina Women's Football Club, the first-ever professionally affiliated women's football club in the history of Italy.
+In 2017, Fiorentina won the 2016-17 Serie A. This is the first Tricolore for ACF Fiorentina since May 6, 1969, and it is the first Serie A championship under the previous ownership of Andre Delle Valle.
 On June 17, 2017, Fiorentina won its first double since 1926 when the women's division won the Coppa Italia.

 In November 2017, Mencucci was inducted into the Fiorentina Hall of Fame in a ceremony organized by the Museo Fiorentina and ACF Fiorentina.